MrBoombastic/WebAuthn2Go/README.md

 * **Origin/RP ID Configuration:** Incorrect `RPID` or `RPOrigins` configuration will break functionality and is a security boundary.
-* **Attestation Verification:** This library currently **does not** perform cryptographic verification of attestation statements for `"indirect"` or `"packed"` formats.
+* **Attestation Verification:** This library currently **does not** perform cryptographic verification of attestation statements for `indirect` or `packed` formats.
   It only parses the authenticator data.
-If you require stricter verification of authenticator provenance, you would need to implement the specific verification logic for those formats.
+  If you require stricter
+  verification of authenticator provenance, you would need to implement the specific verification logic for those formats.